Immigration Reform and Control Act of 1986: Amnesty

 The passing of the 1986 Immigration Reform and Control Act allowed for an update in the registry date.
 Registry in the United States is a stipulation within immigration law that allows undocumented immigrants to apply for permanent resident status if they entered the country before the established registry date and have remained in the country since, along with other specific requirements.
 This provision was enacted through the Registry Act of 1929, and it has been updated four times since.
 IRCA changed the registry date from June 30, 1948 to January 1, 1972, allowing for the legalization of nearly 60,000 undocumented immigrants from 1986 to 1989 alone.
 The registry date has not been updated since 1986, which has resulted in an exponential decrease of immigrants eligible for a path to citizenship through the registry date provision.
 For instance, from 2015 to 2019, only 305 individuals were granted legal status through the 1972 registry date.
 Several political figures and immigration activists advocate for an advance in the current entry deadline, which would allow for the legalization of millions of long-term undocumented immigrants.

 In addition to the update in the registry date, the Immigration Reform and Control Act provided amnesty to two groups of applicants.
-Aliens who had been unlawfully residing in the United States since before January 1, 1982 (LAWs) were legalized under Section 245A of the Immigration and Nationality Act (INA), while aliens employed in seasonal agricultural work for a minimum of 90 days in the year prior to May, 1986 (SAWs) were legalized under Section 210A of the INA.
+Migrants who had been unlawfully residing in the United States since before January 1, 1982 (LAWs) were legalized under Section 245A of the Immigration and Nationality Act (INA), while immigrants employed in seasonal agricultural work for a minimum of 90 days in the year prior to May, 1986 (SAWs) were legalized under Section 210A of the INA.
 Nearly three million people applied for legalization under the IRCA.
 Through the update in the registry date along with the LAW and SAW programs enacted by IRCA, approximately 2.7 million people were ultimately approved for permanent residence.

 A 2025 study found that the IRCA did not lead to uncontrolled "chain migration".
 Each Mexican who achieved legal status through the IRCA "was responsible for the subsequent immigration and legal admission of one relative, in total, through 2019.
 Most sponsored relatives were immediate family, and the adult sponsorship rate is inconsistent with out-of-control chain migration."